-Appealing to ethos is all about using credibility, Ethos word cloud either your own as a writer or of your sources, in order to be persuasive.
+Appealing to ethos is all about using credibility, either your own as a writer or of your sources, in order to be persuasive.
 Essentially, ethos is about believability.
 Will your audience find you believable?
 What can you do to ensure that they do?